About

 In the 1990s the bicycle frame manufacturers introduced new materials like carbon fibre, aluminium and titanium.
 This gave them freedom to depart from the traditional steel frame designs.
 Since then, there has been an explosion of new and different components in a bewildering array of sizes, designs, quality and even colours.
 Gears, brakes, wheels, suspension, tyres – everything now has multiple possibilities.

-Where the modern bicycle started - The Safety Bicycle, 1880s
+Where the modern bicycle started – The Rover Safety Bicycle, designed by John Kemp Starley, 1880s.

 The latest off-road downhill bike.
 Front and rear supension, relaxed frame angles for superb stability.